pvgenuchten/mdme/README.md

 # dataset-tagger

 App to fetch metadata from a dataset and complete the annotations in a basic web form.

-The metadata model is oriented on pygeometa's mcf (a yaml encoding related to iso19139) Model is defined on model.json (idea could be to override this file during deployment), some special fields added for vizualisations (defined by [vjsf](https://koumoul-dev.github.io/vuetify-jsonschema-form/latest/examples#basic)).
-Codelists are generally loaded from codelists/*
+The metadata model supports multiple metadata models (and can easily be extended),  pygeometa's mcf (a yaml encoding oriented to iso19139) and ogcapi-records.

+Models are defined in `/models/{model}/model.json`.
+Used by [vjsf](https://koumoul-dev.github.io/vuetify-jsonschema-form/latest/examples#basic) component to build the form.
+Some special fields ('x-display: 'hidden') added for vizualisations.
+Which model to use is defined in `app.vue`.

 Capabilities:
 - import metadata from: